Massage Therapy CEs | Massage Concepts and Techniques

 Can I print the online courses if I want a hard copy?
 Most browsers allow you to print screen shots of any web page you visit but often the formatting leaves much to be desired.
 If you prefer hard copies, you are much better off with the “by mail” version if that is available for the course you are taking.

 Can I review the course materials after I’ve completed the test?
 Yes.
-Even after completing the test, you will always have the option to access the course materials, print another certificate, or review your test results.
+Even after completing the test, you will have the option to access the online course materials, print another CE certificate, or review your test results.
+We promise this access for at least one year.
+We have always exceeded that time period, however, technology updates sometimes make older data inaccessible, so we do not promise more than one year.
+For this reason, we recommend that you save copies of your certificates and any downloadable PDF files that you may wish to access indefinitely.

 Can I print the online test to work on it at my convenience?
 Yes.
 We provide a PDF study guide that contains the test questions, so you can complete it at your convenience.
 When you are ready, you can then input your answers into the online test.